ToshioCP/Gtk4-tutorial/gfm/sec7.md

 ### open signal

-When the application starts, two signals are possible.
+Now, when the application starts, two signals can be emitted.

 - activate signal --- This signal is emitted when there's no argument.
 - open signal --- This signal is emitted when there is at least one argument.

-The handler of "open" signal is defined as follows.
+The handler of the "open" signal is defined as follows.

 ~~~C
 void user_function (GApplication *application,